 - Base Compensation – Your base compensation is your annual salary (in most cases); and while employers in California must advertise specific salary ranges, there is often a significant amount of room for negotiation based on qualifications and experience.

 - Bonuses, Options and Incentives – Negotiating bonuses, stock options and other incentives can significantly increase the overall financial value of your employment relationship, and performance-based incentives will often be more palatable to prospective employers than exceptional base salaries.

-- Benefits – Along with your compensation package, your Los Angeles employment contract attorney can assist you with negotiating a favorable benefits package as well.
+- Benefits – Along with compensation package, your attorney can assist you with negotiating a favorable benefits package as well.
 This may include healthcare coverage, life insurance, retirement matching, paid time off, and various other types of benefits.